Chun Chik-yu

-Chun Chik-yu (陳席儒 (can4 zik6 jyu4)); June 12, 1859 – October 18, 1936) was a Chinese-Hawaiian businessman who served briefly as Governor of Guangdong Province from 1922 to 1923.
+Chun Chik-yu (陳席儒 (can4 zik6 jyu4); June 12, 1859 – October 18, 1936) was a Chinese-Hawaiian businessman who served briefly as Governor of Guangdong Province from 1922 to 1923.
 He was born Toney Afong, full name Antone Abram Kekapala Keawemauhili Afong.

 Early life

 He was born on June 12, 1859, the eldest son and second child of Chun Afong and Julia Fayerweather Afong.
 Considered the first Chinese millionaire in Hawaii, his father was a wealthy Honolulu merchant originally from Zhuhai, Guangdong.
 His mother was an American-British-Hawaiian woman of aliʻi (noble) descent.
 He had fifteen siblings and at least three half-siblings from his father's first wife Lee Hong in China.

 Afong took Toney to China in June 1862.
 He left his Hawaiian son to live with his Chinese wife and family in Meixi and took his eldest Chinese son Alung back to Hawaii to raise in each other's respective culture for the next seven years.
 Toney returned with Afong and his half-brother in 1869.
 Back in Honolulu, Alung was enrolled at Punahou School (called Oahu College) and Toney at ʻIolani School (called St. Alban's College).
 Both brothers were prepared for college at Hartford Public High School in Connecticut.
 Alung later enrolled in Yale University under the tutelage of Yung Wing.

-Toney was also said to have enrolled in either Trinity College, Yale or Harvard University, although there are no known records of his attendance in either of these institutions.
+Toney was also said to have enrolled in either Trinity College, Yale or Harvard University, although there are no known records of his attendance in any of these institutions.